mlin/stakesign/doc/git_docker.md

 $ stakesign verify 0xXYZ
 ```

-This will report all local images covered by the signature; specify `--docker-image I` to focus on one local image (I = ID, digest, or tag).
+This reports all local images covered by the signature; specify `--docker I` to focus on one local image (I = ID, digest, or tag).

 To prepare signature payloads for a local image,